 Ph.D., CCC-SLP, President & Founderellen.firstname.lastname@example.org

-Ellen’s passion for passion for languages started when she lived in Asia as a teenager.
-She learned a little Malay and Mandarin (mostly bad words) and studied French in Asia, then returned to Texas several years later and decided Spanish would be more useful.
+Ellen’s passion for languages started when she lived in Asia as a teenager.
+She learned a little Malay and Mandarin (mostly bad words), and studied French while in Asia.
+She then returned to Texas several years later and decided Spanish would be more useful.
 She dove into the world of bilingual assessments in graduate school and that continues to be her passion in the field of speech-language pathology.
 When she’s not working (or driving her three children around) she loves to be on the tennis court.
 Travel with her husband and kids tops her list of favorite things to do.

 Dr. Kester founded Bilinguistics to meet the speech and language needs of children from diverse backgrounds.
-She co-chairs the Task Force on Cultural and Linguistic Diversity for the Texas Speech-Language Hearing Association and leads the bilingual speech-language pathology trainings for many of the Regional Educational Service Centers in Texas.
-She frequently provides workshops on bilingual issues and parent and teacher involvement for the State of Texas Early Childhood Intervention Program and for Texas school districts.
-She has performed workshops, trainings, and presentations both nationally and internationally.
-Dr. Kester teaches courses in language development, assessment and intervention of language disorders, early childhood intervention, preschoolers with special needs, and measurement at The University of Texas at Austin.
+She provides workshops around the United States and beyond on bilingualism, assessment of bilingual students, and effective intervention practices with diverse populations.
+Dr. Kester periodically teaches courses at The University of Texas at Austin in language development, assessment and intervention of language disorders, early childhood intervention, preschoolers with special needs, and measurement.
 Her research and clinical work address the important issue of differentiating bilingual children with typical development from those with language impairment, and identifying appropriate goals for intervention with bilinguals.

 You can email Ellen at email@example.com or call the office at 512.480.9573.